penn-nlp/mmid/README.md

 We currently have 75 out of 100 languages' data hosted.
 We're working on getting the final languages (as well as the English translations) ready for distribution.
+Also in preparation are the text dumps for (a subset of the) webpages of the images in the dataset.

 Check out the [downloads](https://multilingual-images.org/downloads.html) page for options on how to access the dataset.